 wsus_client.
-In this example, you’ll use the
+In this exercise, you use the

 wsus_client class to supply the types and providers necessary to schedule updates using a WSUS server with Puppet.

-In this example, you create a group called windows_example and add the
+To prepare the class, you create a group called windows_example and add the

 wsus_client class to it.